 route map on the back.

-Again for the ninth year in a row we will offer the riders a
+Again for the 10th year in a row we will offer the riders a

 chance to earn an IBA (Iron Butt Association) "Saddle Sore

 1000" certificate at a reduced price if they complete the